 1. Vitamin E

-Vitamin E is the most crucial vitamin for the heart.
+Vitamin E is an essential part of any heart-healthy diet.
+In fact, it’s the most crucial vitamin for the heart.

 It’s a cardioprotective vitamin that offers antioxidant benefits to protect the heart in different ways, including:

 Eating foods rich in vitamin E may help lower levels of C-reactive protein (CRP), which has been linked to inflammation and heart disease risk.

 Vitamin E is an antioxidant that destroys harmful free radicals that form when low-density lipoprotein (LDL) or bad cholesterol combines with oxygen in the process of oxidation.

 Oxidized LDL causes inflammation and damages the inner linings of the coronary artery (the main artery supplying the heart), leading to the formation of plaques.